FriendlyUser/astro-tech-blog/src/pages/posts/tech/2023/Using_Gin_Framework_in_Golang.md

 ---
+description: In this article, we will explore the core features of Gin and learn how to build a simple RESTful API with this powerful framework
+imgSrc: /imgs/2023/3053072516.png
+layout: '@/templates/BasePost.astro'
+pubDate: '2025-04-12T02:45:18.000Z'
+tags: []
 title: Using Gin Framework in Golang
-pubDate: "2025-04-12T02:45:18.000Z"
-description: "In this article, we will explore the core features of Gin and learn how to build a simple RESTful API with this powerful framework"
-tags: []
-layout: "@/templates/BasePost.astro"
-imgSrc: /imgs/2023/186810635.png
 ---

 # Using Gin Framework in Golang

 Gin is a high-performance HTTP web framework for the Go programming language.
 It is designed to facilitate the development of web applications and RESTful APIs by providing a fast and flexible routing system, middleware support, and a variety of helper functions.
 In this article, we will explore the core features of Gin and learn how to build a simple RESTful API with this powerful framework.